|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 We drive today from Saigon (Ho Chi Minh City) to Cai Be in Tien Giang Province.
 Upon arrival we board our boat to travel on the Tien River to the Cai Be floating market.
 During the day we get on and off the boat to explore local villages where we can see coconut candy, dried longan, rice cakes and fish sauce being made.
 We will also visit a local house that has a beautiful garden on our way into Vinh Long Province.
 Overnight in Can Tho.

-Day 19: Saigon, Floating Market
+Day 19: Return to Saigon, Floating Market

 We visit Cai Rang market this morning by boat.
 Cai Rang is a wholesale market and the sellers hang their products over their boats with a stake to advertise what is on sale.
 There is time to explore Saigon on your own in the afternoon.
 Overnight in Saigon.

-Day 20: Saigon City Sights
+Day 20: Saigon City Sites

 This morning we explore the sites of this fast paced city.
 Highlights include: Notre Dame Cathedral, the historic post office, the War Crimes Museum, and Reunification Hall.
 After lunch in Saigon there is free time to explore on your own for some last minute shopping or massage before our farewell dinner.
 Overnight in Saigon.